 Sign up for an evaluation (30 to 60 days)

-Microsoft’s Evaluation Center is a program that allows you to test out certain Office apps for a period of time.
-The only Office Evaluation program Microsoft offers is for Office 365 ProPlus, which lasts 30 days.
-It’s basically another way to get a free trial, but with more specific and full-featured software.
+Microsoft’s Evaluation Center is a program that allows you to test out certain Office apps for a limited period.
+The only Office Evaluation program Microsoft offers is for Office 365 ProPlus.
+The test session lasts 30 days.
+It’s essentially another way to get a free trial, but this option provides specific and full-featured software.

 Don’t forget that you can use free Microsoft Office alternatives